tyrw/css-tricks-react-auth/README.md

 ## React authentication with an API

-You will probably want to retrieve user-specific information from your backend.
-In order to protect these API endpoints, your server should check that incoming JWTs are valid.
+You'll probably want to retrieve user-specific information from your backend.
+In order to protect your API endpoints, your backend server should check that incoming JWTs are valid.

-There are many libraries to read and verify JWTs across various languages; here are a few popular libraries for handling JWTs:
+There are many libraries available to read and verify JWTs across various languages; here are a few popular libraries for handling JWTs:

 |                                                       |                                           |                                              |                                           |
 | ----------------------------------------------------- | ----------------------------------------- | -------------------------------------------- | ----------------------------------------- |
 | [Node.js](https://github.com/auth0/node-jsonwebtoken) | [.NET](https://github.com/jwt-dotnet/jwt) | [Python](https://github.com/jpadilla/pyjwt/) | [Java](https://github.com/auth0/java-jwt) |

+### Your access token

-For Userfront, the access token is available in your React application as `Userfront.accessToken()`.
+While the user is logged in, their access token is available in your React application as `Userfront.accessToken()`.

-Your React application can send this as a `Bearer` token inside the `Authorization` header.
+Your React application can send this as a `Bearer` token inside the `Authorization` header to your backend server.
 For example:

 ```js
 // Example of calling an endpoint with a JWT